Strongly Compact Strong Trajectory Attractors for Evolutionary Systems and their Applications: Introduction

 In the previous paper \cite{CL14}, it is also possible and natural to define a trajectory attractor for the {\it original} nonautonomous system.
-The notion of a trajectory attractor was introduced in \cite{Se96} to bypass the difficulty of uniqueness issue of the 3D NSE (cf. footnote \ref{fn:nonuniq}).
+The notion of a trajectory attractor was originally introduced in \cite{Se96} to bypass the difficulty of uniqueness issue of the 3D NSE (cf. footnote \ref{fn:nonuniq}).
 Its theory (see \cite{Se96, CV97, CV02, SY02}) is usually related to the weak topologies of the functional settings of the PDEs.
 In this paper, we further develop the theory of strongly compact strong trajectory attractors, which is principally Main Theorem \ref{t:sAIntrod}.
 As a consequence, we derive Main Theorem \ref{t:MTIntrod} as well as Main Theorem \ref{t:equiconIntrod}.
 Our theory and its applications are new for both autonomous and nonautonomous dissipative systems of or lack of uniqueness.

-Furthermore, as we will see, the role of the notion of a trajectory attractor is different from its primal motivation to detour the problem of the unique solvability of PDEs (see \cite{Se96}).
+It is worthwhile to remind again that, such a strongly compact strong trajectory attractor is certainly for the original system under consideration.
+Especially, the minimality property with respect to uniformly strongly attracting (cf. Definitions \ref{d:stas} and \ref{d:sta}) the original nonautonomous system is valid.
+This is possible on account of the theory established in our previous paper \cite{CL14} and the reformulation with a new perspective in the ongoing paper.
+We will realize it as Main Theorem \ref{t:sAIntrod}.
+Moreover, we will see that the existence a trajectory attractor describes the global attractor possessing the uniform tracking property (see Lemma \ref{l:wgawutp=wta}) and its strong compactness provides the {\it finiteness} of the number of candidate strongly approximating pieces (see Main Theorem \ref{t:MTIntrod}) and the strong equicontinuity of all the complete trajectories on the global attractor (see Main Theorem \ref{t:equiconIntrod}).
+It is also worth to mention that we obtain simultaneously the strongly compact global attractor and the strongly compact strong trajectory attractor.